Workforce Development

 Mentoring and Career Development Resources

-Effective mentoring is a critical component of translational research.
-Below are mentorship and career development resources at UC San Diego and other organizations.
+Effective mentoring is crucial to translational research.
+Below are key mentorship and career development resources at UC San Diego and beyond.

 Mentoring

-The UC San Diego Clinical Research Enhancement through Supplemental Training (CREST) and Master of Advanced Studies in Clinical Research (MAS) programs offer broad-based curricula encompassing major areas of clinical research.
-There are now several opportunities for faculty involvement as trainees, mentors, lecturers, project or dataset advisors, or directors of learning modules.
-For more information, please contact Maureen Eijsermans.
+- The UC San Diego Clinical Research Enhancement through Supplemental Training (CREST) and Master of Advanced Studies in Clinical Research (MAS) – Clinical research training for faculty involvement as trainees, mentors, or lecturers.
+Contact Maureen Eijsermans for details.

-UC San Diego Office of Postdoctoral and Visiting Scholar Affairs provides an overview of the Individual Development Plan and other mentoring resources.
+- Postdoc Resources – UC San Diego Office of Postdoctoral and Visiting Scholar Affairs offers IDP guidance and mentoring support.

-UCSF's Clinical and Translational Science Institute has a Mentor Development Program seminar.
-Course materials for various aspects of mentorship are available free to the public.
+- UCSF Clinical & Translational Science Institute – Free Mentor Development Program seminar and provides course materials for various aspects of mentorship are available free to the public.

-The series is open to Early Career K or equivalent Career Development awardees from UC San Diego, San Diego State University, and partner institutions.
+A monthly series covering scientific communication, career planning, and research skills.
+Open to Early Career K awardees from UC San Diego and partner institutions.

 Past Seminar Videos